cksystemsteaching/selfie/README.md

 ./grader/self.py processes
 ```

-The name `processes` refers to our eventual goal of turning virtual machines into software processes in subsequent exercises.
+The name `processes` refers to our eventual goal of abstracting virtual machines into software processes in subsequent exercises.
 For now, processes are just virtual machines.
 The exercise involves implementing support of two new options as console arguments: `-x` and `-z`, each followed by a positive number that specifies the number of virtual machines to be created.
 The option `-x 1` corresponds to the option `-m 1`, and the option `-z 1` corresponds to the option `-y 1`.
 For example, `-x 10` or `-z 10` instructs selfie to create `10` identical virtual machines and then use `mipster` or `hypster`, respectively, to execute them.
 Focus on support of the `-x` option first.
 When done, implement support of `-z` and apply your changes to the procedure `mipster` analogously to the procedure `hypster`.

 > Round-robin scheduling